5 Employee Engagement Metrics to Track with Surveys

 The eNPS measures advocacy with its second question (Why did you give this response?).
 The focus is on gathering qualitative data – the “why” – and both questions can complement the data from a larger Engagement Index to show trends in engagement.

-In other words, the eNPS is a quick measure of engagement – it’s less comprehensive and less time-consuming for respondents than a broad census survey.
+In other words, the eNPS is a quick measure of engagement that works well as a point-in-time snapshot.
+It's less comprehensive and less time-consuming for respondents than a broad census survey.
 While it does not fully replace a more comprehensive Engagement Index, you can use eNPS in a pulse scenario and for comparisons across groups or different points in time.
+Pairing eNPS with census data and continuous listening gives you a more complete read on your employees' level of engagement.

-While overall trends in employee engagement are likely to remain “top of mind” among HR professionals, we need to be mindful of changing circumstances.
+HR leaders tracking overall engagement trends also need to monitor enablement separately — the two metrics move independently, and a drop in enablement often precedes broader engagement declines.
 Enablement measures employees’ perception of their capabilities – whether they have the tools, resources, and processes they need to handle tasks effectively.

 To measure enablement, you’ll need to ask meaningful questions that relate directly to your company’s culture and work environment.
 Consider the information that could prompt action: